Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Generalization to Multi-dimensional cases

 \end{theorem}

-\begin{proof} The overall idea repeats the proof of Theorem~\ref{theorem: block-encoding 1D} with $A^{(d)}$ instead of $A$.
+\begin{proof} The overall idea repeats the proof of Thm.~\ref{theorem: block-encoding 1D} with $A^{(d)}$ instead of $A$.
 The construction of $A^{(d)}$ is described above in this Section.
-The main difficulty in the multi-dimensional case is the block-encoding of $B^{(d)}$ and the Amplitude-oracle for $f^{(d)}(x_1, \dots, x_d, t)$, which is described in Section~\ref{subsec: multidim spatial block-encoding}. \end{proof}
+The main difficulty in the multi-dimensional case is the block-encoding of $B^{(d)}$ and the Amplitude-oracle for $f^{(d)}(x_1, \dots, x_d, t)$, which is described in Sec.~\ref{subsec: multidim spatial block-encoding}. \end{proof}

 Thus, we achieve a polynomial scaling in the number of qubits $n$ for the complexity of constructing the block-encoding, demonstrating the overall efficiency of our approach.
 This result confirms that the block-encoding construction remains tractable even in the multi-dimensional setting and validates the practicality of applying quantum signal transformation and linear combination of unitaries (LCU) techniques for high-dimensional PDE Hamiltonians.